WebAssembly/spec/document/core/valid/conventions.rst

 Locals, labels and return type are only used for validating :ref:`instructions <syntax-instr>` in :ref:`function bodies <syntax-func>`, and are left empty elsewhere.
 The label stack is the only part of the context that changes as validation of an instruction sequence proceeds.

-It is convenient to define contexts as :ref:`records <syntax-record>` :math:`C` with abstract syntax:
+It is convenient to define contexts as :ref:`records <notation-record>` :math:`C` with abstract syntax:

 .. math::
    \begin{array}{llll}